 In 1850, at the age of 21, she lived at home with her parents.
-Venturing into the unknown, likely in company with her older brothers Henry and William, Catherine migrated to the Nebraska Territory, arriving in Omadi, Dakota County in August 1858.
+Venturing into the unknown, likely in company with her older brothers Henry and William, Catherine migrated to the Nebraska Territory, arriving in the emerging town of Omadi, Dakota County in August 1858.

 On May 3, 1855, George T. Woods and Jacob A. Hillock arrived in what is now Sergeant Bluffs, foot sore and weary after a tramp from Council Bluffs.
 They each carried a gun and a knap sack.
 They stopped with Dr. J.D.M.
 Crockwell, who afterwards with others founded Dakota City, who kept the hotel there.
 Leonard Bates and T. Elwood Clark also lived there, their houses being the only ones in the place.
 The next day he and Hallock looked themselves up claims, and soon after Hallock again footed it to the U.S. land office in Council Bluffs to make the proper filings.
 He was less foot sore than Woods, the latter stayed and helped other settlers hew logs to put into new houses.
 Hallock returned in due time, but they had already built some houses and they continued their preparations for settlement.
 Hallock and Woods purchased themselves a pair of oxen and borrowed another yoke and wagon of some of the other settlers, and on June 16, 1855, Woods started about four oclock in the afternoon for Council Bluffs with the two yoke of oxen and wagon to purchased supplies.
 It proved a long and very tedious trip, and a part of his experience on that occasion we will relate.